hansroh/skitai/README.rst

 You just import module from decorative. but *def decorate (app)* is core in each module.
 Every modules can have *decorate (app)* in *decorative*, so you can split and modulize views and utility functions. decorate (app) will be automatically executed on starting.
 If you set app.use_reloader, theses decorative will be automatically reloaded and re-executed on file changing.
 Also you can make global app sharable functions into seperate module like util.py without views.

-I you need parameterson decorating,
+If you need parameters on decorating,

 .. code:: python